pskgokul/project-help/readme.md

 ### Rubric

-* 15% __Asthetics and grammar.__
+* 60% __Technical correctness and completeness.__ Get full points here by
-	* Get full points by using high quality graphics (if you use graphics).
+	* Not saying things that are technically incorrect.
-	* Use proper English grammar.
+	* Completeness is a bit nebulus here.
+You do not need to include _everything_ you could possibly discuss about your topic (that could be an entire textbook in some cases!).
-	* Separate sections appropriately.
+	Instead, include a combination of breadth and depth that is in line with some of the Wikipedia/Scholarpedia examples provided.
-	* Include a table of contents, things like this.
+	* In many cases you should include some equations and pseudocode to explain your topic, though there are a few exceptions to this.
-	* Make it something that you would be proud to show to your colleagues.
+	* Not mentioning a method that is critical to your topic could result in deducted points, especially if that topic was discussed at length in class.

-* 15% __Clarity.__
+* 15% __Clarity.__ Get full points here by
-	* Get full points by not including topics that are irrelevant to yours (at least not without explanation of why they are there!).
+	* Not including topics that are irrelevant to yours (at least not without explanation of why they are there!).
 	* Do include reference to topics, via links and proper references, that are relevant to yours.
 	* Use hyperlinks to navigate around your document (for example, [like this](https://stackoverflow.com/questions/2822089/how-to-link-to-part-of-the-same-document-in-markdown)).
 	* Make your document intellectually accesssible to your mock audience.
 	* No non sequiturs.

-* 40% __Technical correctness and completeness.__
+* 15% __Aesthetics and grammar.__ Get full points here by
-	* Get full points here by, above all, not saying things that are technically incorrect.
+	* Using high quality graphics (if you use graphics).
-	* Completeness is a bit nebulus here.
-You don't need to include _everything_ you could possibly discuss about your topic (that could be an entire textbook in some cases!).
+	* Use proper English grammar.
-	Instead, work to include a combination of breadth and depth that matches the Wikipedia/Scholarpedia style in the examples provided.
+	* Separate sections appropriately.
-	In many cases you should include some equations and pseudocode to explain your topic, though there are a few exceptions to this.
+	* Include a table of contents, things like this.
-	Not mentioning a method that is critical to your topic could result in deducted points, especially if that topic was discussed at length in class.
+	* Make it something that you would be proud to show to your colleagues.

 ## References